TuftsRT/guides/source/hpc/policy/course-policy.md

   - Within the course folder, group project folders can be created upon additional request from the instructor.
   - This course storage quota does not count towards the instructors research storage quota for the charge back model.
 - The course project folder will be archived 30 days after the end of semester
-  - Move to Tier 2 - retain one year, then delete - RT
+  - Moved to Tier 2 Research - retain one year, then deleted

 ### Software

 - The RT team provides its best effort to have requested compatible open-source software or packages installed and set up 2 weeks before first day of class (under the condition the request was received at least **4 weeks** prior to first day of class.)
-- Any changes to course software environment setup must be communicated to RT 2 weeks prior to the day of in-class session.
+- Any changes to a course software environment setup must be communicated to RT 2 weeks prior to the day of in-class session.
 - Instructor and/or designated TA(s) will be responsible for testing software setup prior to the day of in-class session.
 - New commercial software needs to be purchased by instructor or department at least **4 months** before first day of class.
 - The general practice is to not change or update the versions of software in use for courses during the semester